Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 *Starting Experience*: 110

 *Starting Skills*: A human starts with one rank in each of two different non-career skills at character creation.
-They obtain this rank before spending experience points, and these skills may not be increased higher than rank 2 during character creation.

 *Ready For Anything*: Once per session as an out-of-turn incidental, you may move one Story Point from the Game Master’s pool to the players’ pool.